-You will be discharged from the hospital according to your chosen Plan A or Plan B.
+You will be discharged from hospital according to your chosen Plan A or Plan B.

-- Most patients can go directly home as long as they have someone staying with them for the first few days and the surgeon and physical therapist feel safe - If you cannot go home directly after discharge from the hospital, you should have a 1st and 2nd choice for a skilled nursing facility - Your assigned case manager at the hospital will contact your agency or facility to let them know you are discharged
+- Most patients can go directly home as long as they have someone staying with them for the first few days and the surgeon and physical therapist feel it is safe - ➤ If you cannot go home directly after your discharge from the hospital, you should have a 1st choice and a 2nd Skilled Nursing Facility planned. - Your assigned Case Manager at the hospital will contact your agency or facility of choice to let them know you are discharged.